damiandudycz/catalyst-lab-2/notes.md

 - [ ] Combine handlers into one that also adds Pipe argument
 - [x] For pipes decoding/encoding use simpler format <PipeID>:<Message>
 - [ ] Allow receiving calls longer than 4096
+- [x] Job.process doesn't seem to be initiated.
+Need to check